Chris Anderson: General Manager, University Golf Course(406) 728-8629, email@example.com

-Andi manages Campus Recreation's website, mobile app and social media prescence and promotes departmental programming and events.
-Andi also oversees administrative operations, including four points of sale, and serves as the primary liaison with Student Affairs IT and Central IT.
+Andi manages Campus Recreation's websites, mobile app and social media prescence and promotes departmental programming and events.
+She also oversees administrative operations, including four points of sale, and serves as the primary liaison with Student Affairs IT and Central IT.

-Andi previously worked at the Davidson Honors College and the College of Business and has been active on Staff Senate and numerous University committees.
-She holds a B.A. in English and M. A. in English literature from the University of Montana.
-She is First Aid and CPR/AED-certified and is a Pink Gloves Boxing Semi-Pro Trainer and a current NIRSA member.
+In her years as an employee at the University of Montana, Andi has been active on Staff Senate and numerous University committees.
+A UM graduate, she holds a B.A. in English and M. A. in English literature from the University of Montana.
+Her certifications include Red Cross First Aid and CPR/AED and Pink Gloves Boxing Semi-Pro Trainer, and she is a current NIRSA member.